helloplayer1/swarc-material/arc42/arc42-template-EN.md

 ![diagram](../diagrams/business_context.svg)

 Our system interacts with Pixlr to support advanced image editing use cases and also allows for sharing content on other social media platforms.
 To ensure compliance with legislation and also our own rules for allowed content, we use an external AI service to analize image uploads and classify them.
-Actors that interact with our system are the user and other users (community) as well as the government.
+The individuals engaging with our system include the user, other community members, and government entities.

 ## Technical Context
 **Explanation of Technical Interfaces**